 “Guiding someone on a false trail is even easier than leading them to the right place,” the Miss smirks, exiting the theater.
 The gentleman sees a few silent, disappearing steps.
 He closes the door.

 “What do you think?”
-Christophe returns to the detective.
+Christopher returns to the detective.

 “A strange woman,” Caines voices.
 “Do you think we can trust her?”